thingsSDK/guides.thingssdk.com/README.md

-# My Awesome API
+# Introduction to thingsSDK

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+__thingsSDK__ is a set tools for web developers to create internet-enabled hardware projects.